Bilalbink/bilalbink/README.md

 Spotify Playlist Organizer: Web page to split a Spotify playlist into sub‑playlists according to their genres <img align="right" height="20px" src="/Icons/React.png" />

-### :gear: Some of the projects I have worked on recently that are not subjected to copyrights are can be seen below.
+### Some of the projects I have worked on recently that are not subjected to copyrights are can be seen below.
 Other projects not listed below can be discussed as well <br />